Sometimes you look at your own website and wonder, Is this a good site?

 21. Are the Images on the Site Too Large?

-If images on your site are too large, you risk running into issues with load time, which is being implemented as a mobile ranking signal starting in July.
+If images on your site are too large, you risk running into load time issues, especially around Core Web Vitals.

 22. Are Videos on the Site Missing Schema Markup?

-It is possible to add Schema.org Structured Data to videos as well.
+It’s possible to add Schema.org structured data to videos, as well.

 Using the video object element, you can markup all your videos with Schema.